Grayson College Enrollment Steps

 - Meningitis Vaccination or exemption waiver for students under the age of 22.

-- Test scores that qualify for exemptions.
+- Test scores or proof of qualified exemptions.

 3) Test Scores & TSI Assessment